ROCm/omnitrace/docs/reference/development-guide.rst

 Capability
-   Handles the implementation or orchestration of some feature which is used to collect measurements,for example, a component which handles setting up function wrappers around various functions such as ``pthread_create``or ``MPI_Init``.
+   Handles the implementation or orchestration of some feature which is used to collect measurements, for example, a component which handles setting up function wrappers around various functions such as ``pthread_create``or ``MPI_Init``.

 Components are designed to either hold no data at all or only the data for both an instantaneous